alvarogarcia7/blog_source/source/_posts/draft_open-discussion-on-BDD.md

 Going back to BDD, a common scenario would be the following:

-layers of software:
+Layers of software:

-  * DSL.
-TODO what is a DSL
+  * Domain-Specific Language (DSL).
+See [wikipedia's article](http://en.wikipedia.org/wiki/Domain-specific_language)
-  * Test-adapter
+  * Test adapter: an interpreter for this DSL
-  * Test software
+  * Test software: test fixtures, methods, structures to arrange, act, and assert on the sut
-  * Production software (SUT)
+  * Production software (system under test - SUT): thing being tested

 Benefits: